All-Open/el8-lab/docs/setup/vagrant.md

 ## Your Millage May Vary

-Vagrant images (boxes) are updated to the latest minor version release of `EL 8`.
+Vagrant images (boxes) are not always updated to the latest minor version release of `EL 8`.
 Not only `RHEL 8`, `CentOS 8` and `OL 8` have independent release lifecycles, but also their Vagrant images lag from a few to weeks to a few months.

 Visit [the generic boxes page](https://app.vagrantup.com/generic) for the detailed version information.
 Don't worry, it's extremally likely that you've got the right image.
 If not, simply run `dnf update`.